(AP) - The issue:

 Where they stand:

 President Barack Obama and Republican presidential candidate Mitt Romney agree that the No Child Left Behind education law needs revisions.
 But by including things like charter schools and teacher evaluations in his education policies, Obama has angered part of his base _ the teachers' unions.
-Romney says those initiatives "make sense," but he and Obama differ on the federal role in education and on voucher programs that use public money to send children to private schools.
+Romney says those initiatives "make sense," but he also wants parents to have a greater choice in deciding where to send their children to school.
+He and Obama differ on voucher programs that use public money to send children to private schools.

 Obama has called for college to be more accessible and won approval from Congress for a $10,000 college tax credit over four years and increases in Pell grants and other financial aid.
 Romney argues that increases in federal student aid encourage tuition to go up, too.
 He wants to see private lenders return to the federal student loan program.
 The two found common ground in supporting moves to block a doubling of interest rates on new federal Stafford loans this fall.